Entropy-based models to randomize real-world hypergraphs: Methods

 The number of constraints can be enlarged to include the degrees, i.e. the sequence $\{k_i\}_{i=1}^N$, and the hyperdegrees, i.e. the sequence $\{h_\alpha\}_{\alpha=1}^L$.
-Counting the number of configurations on which both sequences match their empirical values is a hard task - although numerical recipes to shuffle the entries of a rectangular matrix, while preserving its marginals, exist~\cite{Strona2014,Carstens2015,Chodrow2020}.
-Solving the corresponding problem in the canonical framework is, instead, straightforward.
-Indeed, Shannon entropy maximisation leads to
+Although counting the number of configurations on which both sequences match their empirical values is a hard task, numerical recipes that shuffle the entries of a rectangular matrix, while preserving its marginals, exist~\cite{Strona2014,Carstens2015,Chodrow2020,kraakman2024}.
+It should be, however, noticed that, if not carefully implemented, algorithms of the kind may lead to a non-uniform exploration of the space of configurations~\cite{Coolen2009,Roberts2012}; moreover, the issue concerning the time needed to collect a sufficiently large number of configurations should be addressed even in presence of an ergodic system.
+A recent proposal is that of extending the traditional Curveball algorithm to hypergraphs~\cite{kraakman2024}.